mttschltz/kittythinks/content/william-j-bernstein-the-investors-manifesto-chapter-ii.md

 Upon entering my suburb, the only filter applied was "2 bedrooms".
 The area does not commonly have flats, so most results will be for houses or units.

-Firstly, there was all but one place with two bedrooms, all other came up as three bedrooms.
+Firstly, there was all but one place with two bedrooms, all others came up as three bedrooms.
 Of the eight options, the cheapest was AU$295 per week and the most expensive AU$415.
 This averages to approx. AU$310 per week.

-A year as approx. 52 weeks, so we are looking at AU$16.120 per year.
+A year has approx. 52 weeks, so we are looking at AU$16.120 per year.

 It follows that our house should not cost more than AU$241.800.